EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/papers/dynkavi/index.md

 featured_image = "static/image.png"
 +++

-Authors: **Stanko, Daniel and Döbereiner, Michael and Sommerkorn, Gerd and Czaniera, Daniel and Andrich, Carsten and Schneider, Christian and Semper, Sebastian and Ihlow, Alexander and Landmann, Markus**
+**Stanko, Daniel and Döbereiner, Michael and Sommerkorn, Gerd and Czaniera, Daniel and Andrich, Carsten and Schneider, Christian and Semper, Sebastian and Ihlow, Alexander and Landmann, Markus**

 We present our new scalable multi-channel and multi-node sounder, the ILMSound G3.
 It is configurable in terms of the number of switched Tx and parallel Rx nodes.